 Step 5: Prepare an editorial calendar

-I generally like to schedule my articles one month in advance.
+I generally like to schedule my articles for one month in advance.
 However, every day is a new day in politics, so you want to be flexible and post hot topics trending on that specific day.
-Some bloggers also create a theme for each day of the week; some have a monthly theme.
-Each blog is unique, and you want to create a strategy based on what works for you.
+Some people also create a theme for each day of the week; some have a monthly theme.
+Each site is unique, and you want to create a strategy based on what works for you.

 Sometimes, thinking too far ahead might be overwhelming, so take one day at a time, and allow things to fall into place.

 Once you are ready with your articles, it’s time to publish.
 Many new writers think that their site will catch fire and become the next new Internet sensation overnight.
 Unfortunately, it doesn’t work that way.
 It takes a lot of time and hard work to build a political site.

 It starts with one article, one reader, and one mission.

 Sticking to your mission, and slowly and steadily building your audience is a strategy that snowballs into a movement.

 Remember, a blog is a movement.

 Bloggers always ask how to generate traffic to posts.
 The cliched advice is “create great content, and the audience will come.”
 It’s great advice but generally doesn’t work.

 Yes, great content is vital, but it is not enough.
 There has to be some way to get eyeballs to your audience.